mehcode/linter-ui-plus/README.md

 # Linter-UI-Plus
-> An expirement into an enhanced UI for the Atom Linter package.
+> An experiment into an enhanced UI for the Atom Linter package.

 #### This is an _alpha_ release.
 Not all features are available (yet) that are in `linter-ui-default`.